Meet The Chef

 Being ‘Trini-to-d-bone’, farm to table has always been the way I ate back home.
 Bartering fresh fruits and vegetables grown in our yard with neighbors, cooking most snacks at home and limiting the times we purchase prepared food.
 Though time waits for no one, one of my missions is to re-introduce home cooking back into the lives of others, especially the average single lady or gentleman.
 Gasparillo Junction Blog – where my Trini upbringing meets New York City living and the creation of sexy food portioned for my amazing single life was created two year ago to showcase recipes, tips and tricks I use everyday.

-When I’m not at home cooking up delicious foods for myself and friends to blog about, my eyes are glued to YouTube, straining my eyes for hours, being persuading by all the beauty and natural hair videos.
+When I’m not at home cooking up delicious foods for myself and friends to blog about, I’m glued to YouTube straining my eyes for hours and being persuading by all the beauty and natural hair videos.
 But seriously, being a chef is a great accomplishment for me, I’m constantly learning, eating delicious foods, meeting and collaborating with interesting people and creating wonderful opportunities for myself.
-Recently I’ve assisted Chef and Author, Asha Gomez at the Iconoclast Dinner at the James Beard House.
-Created Caribbean-inspired menus, I’ve cooked for a private supper club in New York City with Chef Elle Simone of America’s Test Kitchen and my latest pop-up dinner in La Crosse, Wisconsin at Uptowne Café and Bakery.
+After working at Butter Restaurant and The Darby Supper Club, I went on to curate and host an intimate pop-up dinner series called A Table For Four, creating dishes that merge my Trini upbringing with NYC’s culinary landscape.
+This led to me being invited to cook at events and other pop-up dinners within the New York City area, Wisconsin, London and Grenada.
+I’ve contributed to Ark Republic, Cooking Sense and Tenderly Magazines and my work has been highlighted in A Hungry Society, The New York Times, Vittles, Eater and The Washington Post.

 I want to be your go-to chef, to breathe new life into the home cooking process, making restaurant-quality meals fun and accessible for food enthusiasts serious about getting back into the kitchen.